ATH25/Java8Plus/README.md

   - Modern switch as an expression, arrow (`->`) syntax, yield, multiple labels
 - Records (Java 16+)
   - Concise, immutable data carrier classes with auto-generated accessors, equals, hashCode, and toString
+- Pattern Matching for instanceof (Java 16/17+)
+  - Simplifies type checks and casts by combining them in a single, safe syntax

 # Java8Plus